MicrosoftDocs/biztalk-docs/biztalk/core/zombies-in-biztalk-server.md

 -   A zombie service instance is an instance of an orchestration which has completed while a message that was routed to the orchestration instance from the messagebox was still "in flight".
 Since the orchestration instance has ended, it cannot consume the "in flight" messages and so is suspended and marked with a ServiceInstance/State value of "Suspended (Non-resumable)".

+## Typical causes
 The occurrence of zombies typically falls into one of the following categories:

 1.  **Terminate control messages** – The orchestration engine allows the use of control messages to cancel all currently running work in a specific orchestration instance.
 Since the control message immediately halts the running orchestration, zombie instances are not unexpected.
 A number of Human Workflow related designs tend to use this mechanism as well as some other designs.